Unsicher Vermeidende Bindung - Folgen unsicherer Bindung im Erwachsenenalter

 5. Genetics and temperament: Because of their genetic predisposition or their temperament, some children could tend to develop unsafe bonds.

-Challenges in relationships:
+Challenges in relationships

 The effects of uncertain ties on our love life can be profound and often remain unnoticed.
 When it comes to searching for a partner, an uncertain bond can affect our decisions, perceptions and behaviors, often in a subtle way.
 In fact, it can even cause us to avoid potentially great partnerships or endanger existing relationships.